##6.10.6: handling multiple exceptions: vending machine example

 and user feedback.

-4. Log or report unexpected errors – the final except Exception clause should capture truly unforeseen issues for diagnostics.
+4. Consider this: Log or report unexpected errors – the final except Exception clause should capture truly unforeseen issues for diagnostics.
+5. Test thoroughly – cover both normal and exceptional flows to ensure handlers behave as intended.

-As systems scale beyond isolated components, robust exception handling becomes a critical architectural consideration.
+As systems scale beyond isolated components, dependable exception handling becomes a critical architectural consideration.
 In distributed environments like microservices, exceptions must propagate across network boundaries while maintaining context and avoiding silent failures.
 This requires strategies such as:

 - Circuit breakers to halt requests to failing services